29TanayRaj/Reinforcement-Learning/NPTEL/Lecture2.md

 # Temporal Difference Learning and Exploration-Exploitation in RL

-The speaker delves into the concepts of **Reinforcement Learning (RL)** and how it applies to games like Tic-Tac-Toe and chess, using **Temporal Difference (TD) Learning**.
-Here's a breakdown of the key ideas in this part:

 ## 1. Waiting Until the End vs. Learning Along the Way
 - In simple games like **Tic-Tac-Toe**, you can wait until the end to update your strategy because the game has a limited number of moves and can be fully analyzed at the end.
 - However, for more complex games like **chess**, you cannot always wait until the end to adjust your strategy.
 In such cases, you may need to learn during the game, making updates at each step to improve your chances of winning.